gvwilson/fiction/in-heck/index.md

 she cursed.
 "If it ain't one thing."

-The acrid tang of smoke tickled Maddy's nose.
+The acrid tang of smoke tickled Gumption's nose.
 The bot that had just crashed—it must have set the dry brush alight!
 "The water tank!"
 Gumption pointed at the wagon.